 There are a variety of options for both traditional and non-traditional students at Rose-Hulman.
 Learn more about how to apply for graduate school.

 A number of courses have been approved by the Graduate Studies Committee for credit toward graduate degrees.
-Even programs like math offer classes that can be applied toward required graduate credit.

 This 40,000-square-foot facility is devoted to student and faculty project work.
 The center provides space and specialized instrumentation for students and faculty to engage in engineering design projects for external clients.
 There is ample laboratory space for project-based education.